wp-media/adminimize/readme.txt

 == Other Notes ==
 = Help with "Your own options" =
-My english ist very bad and you can see the [entry on the WP community forum](http://wordpress.org/support/topic/328449 "Plugin: Adminimize Help with Your own options (3 posts)") for help with great function.
+See the [entry on the WP community forum](http://wordpress.org/support/topic/328449 "Plugin: Adminimize Help with Your own options (3 posts)") for help with this great possibility.

-= Licence =
+= License =
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
 But if you enjoy this plugin, you can thank me and leave a [small donation](http://bueltge.de/wunschliste/ "Wishliste and Donate") for the time I've spent writing and supporting this plugin.
 And I really don't want to know how many hours of my life this plugin has already eaten ;)

 = Translations =